crazyuploader/rreading-glasses/README.md

 Here's what folks have said so far:

+> Man this is wayyyyyy better than the inhouse metadata, thank you!!

 > This is fucking awesome, thank you!!!

 > Already had it pull in an extra book from an author that came out in September